-After filling the forms before submitting, make sure you re-check your request.
+After filling out the forms before submitting them, make sure you re-check your request.
 Within a few days, you will get rid of all copied content, and you will get your stolen traffic back.

-Google will penalize you if you claim to have the copyright of a content which is not yours.
+Google will penalize you if you claim to have the copyright of content that is not yours.

 I hope this article was helpful.
-Now you can drop your contents being sure that no one will duplicate it online.
+Now you can drop your content being sure that no one will duplicate it online.